-What Is HIPAA And What Does It Regulate?
+What Is HIPAA Law in Healthcare and What Does It Regulate?

 - HIPAA Title I aims to protect coverage of health insurance for those who have changed or lost their jobs.
 It prevents group health plans from refusing to cover individuals who have pre-existing diseases or conditions, and prohibits them from setting limits for lifetime coverage.